AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 How long do medaka live?

-Medaka typically live 2-4 years in captivity.
-Lifespan varies by strain and temperature — fish kept at cooler temperatures tend to live longer than those kept consistently warm.
+Typically 2–4 years in captivity.
+Lifespan varies by strain and temperature.
+Medaka kept at cooler temperatures (68–72°F) tend to live longer than those maintained consistently above 78°F.

 Conclusion